 Data is aggregated in two different areas by Kaltura:

 - With each individual media item.
 Data collection for unique users can be done by:

 - Embedding in Canvas using the Kaltura/Canvas integration.
-Embedding Kaltura MediaSpace media in Canvas is outlined in Canvas - How to upload and embed a video in Canvas using Kaltura Media (UW-Madison).
+Embedding Kaltura MediaSpace media in Canvas is outlined in Canvas - Upload and embed a new Kaltura Mediaspace video in a Canvas page.